ipfs/devgrants/open-grants/open-proposal-nix-ipfs.md

 #### Deliverable: Publish resolved IPL derivation -> outputs table on IPFS

-We will publish the rows of the resolved derivation -> outputs table that use IPLD derivations- those rows themselves have an IPLD of a list of pairs (CID values)- or better a map if the restriction that keys are strings is ever lifted.
+We will publish the rows of the resolved derivation -> outputs table that use IPLD derivations- those rows themselves have an IPLD of a list of pairs (CID values)- or better, a map, if the restriction that keys are strings is ever lifted.

 This will likely make use of IPNS to manage the map's growth.